Rock Rivals

-Rock Rivals was a British television drama series following the lives of two celebrity judges on an X Factor style show as their marriage falls apart.
+Rock Rivals is a British television drama series following the lives of two celebrity judges on an X Factor style show as their marriage falls apart.
 It was produced by Shed Productions, the company behind Footballers' Wives, Bad Girls and Waterloo Road.
 The series began on 5 March 2008 on ITV and finished on 23 April 2008.
 It was not renewed, due to both poor ratings and reviews.

 Production

 The eight-part series was filmed from summer to autumn 2007, and delivered to ITV in spring 2008.

 On 2 July 2007 it was announced that former EastEnders actress Michelle Collins and former Coronation Street actor Sean Gallagher had both been cast for the lead roles of characters Karina Faith (née Lewis) (Collins) and her husband Mal (Gallagher).
 Two days later, in an appearance on the chat show Loose Women, Collins said that it would be filmed over a four-month schedule, and would probably air in January or February 2008.